sammorstein/sammorstein/README.md

 - 🔭 I’m currently working on **integrating DenseTact with the LEAP hand and improving dexterous teleoperation through the ARMLab at Stanford.**

-- 🌱 I’m currently learning **about autonomy, path planning, trajectory optimization, optimal control, and machine learning**
+- 🌱 I’m currently learning **about autonomy, path planning, trajectory optimization, optimal control, and machine learning.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">